EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

 ## From AMQP network to MQTT client

-The FE has an attached link with receiver role to the unique client address $mqtt.to.[client-id] where all published messages are conveyed (see "Connection").
+The FE has an attached link with receiver role to the unique client publish address $mqtt.to.[client-id].publish where all published messages are conveyed (see "Connection").
 This link has QoS as AT_LEAST_ONCE so in all cases, the messages received from the AMQP network is "unsettled" (even for QoS level 0).

 The FE receives published messages as _AMQP_PUBLISH_ messages (see previous paragraph).